Story and photos by Manos Angelakis

 But the highlight of this exploration was the 2012 Estremus, a rich, ripe, jammy blend of Alicante Bouschet and Trincadeira.
 As far as I’m concerned this was one of the best wines I have recently tasted, Portuguese or otherwise, with pure fruit and exquisite depth.
 This wine I would rate at 96/100 or 97/100 points.
 The Estremus bottles are available in limited European markets but the Winebow Group that imports the João Portugal Ramos wines in the US unfortunately does not import this particular outstanding wine.
 A pity!

-Another winery whose wine I enjoyed was from CARMIM, a cooperative that has approximately 850 members, corresponding to 3600 hectares of vineyards.
+Another winery whose wine I enjoyed was CARMIM, a cooperative that has approximately 850 members, corresponding to 3600 hectares of vineyards.
 The vineyards grow surrounding a medieval village.

 The CARMIM wine I tasted and liked was Reguengos Garrafeira dos Sócios, a wine that I would consider as “almost rustic” even though the suggested retail is just in the under $50 per bottle range.
 It is a blend of Alicante Bouschet (65%) - Touriga Nacional (20%) and Tinta Caiada (15%); deep purple, complex with red fruit, blackberry, raisins, vanilla and dark chocolate on the nose; full-bodied with powerful tannins and good acidity with smooth black currant, dark cherries, plums, and chocolate on the palate with raisins, pepper and eucalyptus and lingering spice on the long finish.
 I rate it at 90/100 points.
 Good with roast lamb, piglet on the spit or even a roasted goat.

-Another wine I recently tasted was the 2018 Herdade dos Grous Tinto, an interesting blend of hand harvested Alicante Bouschet, Syrah, Touriga Nacional and Aragonêze using prolonged maceration in open lagares and later matured in French oak barriques for 9 months.
+A wine I recently tasted was the 2018 Herdade dos Grous Tinto, an interesting blend of hand harvested Alicante Bouschet, Syrah, Touriga Nacional and Aragonêze using prolonged maceration in open lagares and later matured in French oak barriques for 9 months.
 It is good value for a suggested retail at under $20 per bottle.
 Deep vivid garnet color with complex aromas of ripe red and black fruit, plums, spice, hints of mint and cedar; rich fruit on the palate concentrated with a long finish.
 I rate it 87/100 points and it was very good with a grilled Angus T-bone.

 To your health!